In the following post we'll be taking a look at:

 Drive is a very popular cloud-based file storage platform from Google, which has risen in popularity due to its ease of use and integration with other Google products.
 Many users have had an introduction to Drive through personal experience, and it’s typically easy to onboard your users to this software.

-Drive is much simpler than Confluence.
+Google Drive is much simpler than Confluence.
 Drive essentially reuses the structure of a traditional file storage system, but with more options for collaboration.
-Drive removes the need to email different versions of a file to collaborator, and everything takes place within the interface.
+Drive removes the need to email different versions of a file to a collaborator, and everything takes place within the interface.

-Drive contains its own versions of all the Microsoft Office file types, including Google Sheets (Excel), Google Docs (Word), Google Slides (Powerpoint), although admittedly not as powerful as the Office versions.
+Google Drive contains its own versions of all the Microsoft Office file types, including Google Sheets (Excel), Google Docs (Word), Google Slides (Powerpoint), although admittedly not as powerful as the Office versions.
 Within Drive, you also have access to even more software like Google Forms (create surveys) and Google Sites (create a website).
 All your files are stored in Drive.

 Drive also contains an internal commenting system through which you can review documents collaboratively, and you can tag individuals to assign them an action to review.
 It saves previous versions of your documents that you can return to if necessary, and if you run out of space on the free version you can upgrade for more storage.

-You can easily manage access and permissions for files and folders, including creating teams for individual drives who can collaboratively create, access and edit documents.
+You can easily manage access and permissions for files and folders, including creating teams for individual drives who can collaboratively create, access, and edit documents.
 All files are backed up and version-controlled, so you never suffer from a loss of data.
 Every account comes with free space up to 15GB.

 Drive also has an extremely intuitive user interface and comes pre-installed on every Android device.
 It can be accessed from anywhere, and you can avoid relying on fiddly USB drives or external hard drives to share your files.
 Anyone can open and edit a drive file on their device.